Parsa-Rajabi/CMPT-276/docs/mini-project.md

 - Link to resume/CV
 - Any other information you'd like to share

+## Not sure where to start?

+In case you're not sure where to start, I recommend checking out [Scrimba's Frontend Developer Career Path](https://scrimba.com/the-frontend-developer-career-path-c0j) module that wll guide you on web dev basics such as HTML, CSS and Javascript.
+While most of the content is locked for "subscribers", as a Github student developer, [Scrimba offers a free subscription for 1 month](https://scrimba.helpscoutdocs.com/article/19-do-you-offer-student-discounts).

+You are not expected to complete the module as part of this mini-project, but it could be a great resource to get you started on web development.

 ## Website Rubric

 - `[17 marks total]` Website Elements (refer to below for more details)